brandonkal/linaria/docs/CONFIGURATION.md

 ## `@brandonkal/linaria/babel` preset

 The preset pre-processes and evaluates the CSS inside your files.
 The bundler plugins use this preset under the hood.
-You also might want to use this preset if you import the components outside of the files handled by your bundler, such as on your server or in unit tests.
+You also may want to use this preset if you import the components outside of the files handled by your bundler, such as on your server or in unit tests.

 To use this preset, add `@brandonkal/linaria/babel` to your Babel configuration at the end of the presets list: